The Order of Vandalia: A Brief History

 The Vandalia Element

 The name of the Order was a direct fulfillment of President Stahr’s demand that the award be “uniquely West Virginian.”
 Gluck and Bond both were familiar with the connections between Vandalia and the Mountain State, and Jacobs quickly accepted their recommendations that the award bear that name.
-“Vandalia,” it is true, exist as a town in five states; but it was in present-day West Virginia that the name and the vision it represented were to become the most familiar.
+“Vandalia,” it is true, exists as a town in seven states; but it was in present-day West Virginia that the name and the vision it represented were to become the most familiar.
 It almost became the 14th British colony, and it would have been a big one.
 It would have been the only colony without a seacoast, and it would have been based on vast acres of timber, water resources and plentiful wild game; it has been described as the biggest real estate venture in American history.

 Despite opposition from such diverse and powerful individuals as Virginia’s Governor Dunmore and Col. George Washington (who had their own land-grant dreams), and an unlikely coalition within the House of Commons in London, the Vandalia scheme came within a few days or weeks of success, only to fail because of an event 600 miles away which can only be described as unpredicted and unpredictable.